 During the year, the children will learn how to write and conduct interviews, learn mapping skills, work on hands-on projects, develop research skills and go on field trips around the BWL neighborhood.
-This year we will not go on field trips due to COVID-19.

 Science The First Grade begins the year learning about the scientific method and how to state a clear hypothesis.
 This introduces students to the concept of making thoughtful predictions, conducting experiments, and analyzing results.
 Hands-on experiments give students a sense of responsibility while teaching them the rules and procedures of the classroom.
 Later in the year students study animal classifications, focusing on the differences between vertebrates and invertebrates.
 To underline these distinctions, students conduct behavioral and physical observations of the classroom animals.
 Describing and illustrating their observations solidifies their understanding of the characteristics of each class of animal.
 Lastly, students consider these animals within a larger habitat or in the context of a life cycle.
-The Science curriculum has been modified this year due to COVID-19.
-The Science teacher will be teaching in the Homeroom class.